jeremy-banks/devops/README.md

 - Update version of all modules
 - Finish out k8s cluster with an nginx welcome page deployment and alb
 - Complete some kind of automation to convert drawio into png for this documentation
+- Base docker images for all distros
+   - initially just docker images which run apt-get upgrade or yum upgrade to get patches
+- Packer and ansible example for building base AMIs
 - Centralized logging with compression and glacier archive
    - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
    - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)